 Psychotherapy can help you address the patterns of thinking, feeling, and behaving that you may have learned to cope and survive, but which no longer serve you in meeting your needs.
 Using the best available approaches, I'll help you practice better communication, build stronger relationships, and learn skills for growing your self-confidence.

 That way, you can stop repeating the same old patterns that get you stuck, and start living your best life.

-Aside from my clinical work, I devote myself in my writing and activism to address racial injustice at the community and public policy level.
+Aside from my clinical work, I devote myself in my writing and activism to addressing racial injustice at the community and public policy level.
 I'm a liaison to the American Psychological Association on racial and ethnic minority issues, and an activist-scholar in the Nuyorican scene in New York City.
-As an assistant professor at a school of medicine and a department of psychology, I'm heavily involved in multicultural training, and recruitment and retention of trainees of color--we have to pay it forward.
+As an educator and supervisor, I'm actively involved in recruiting and training a diverse body of future psychologists.

 I work from an intersectional perspective, and strongly believe that caring about your community means caring for all members of your community--especially those with gender non-conforming and sexual minority identities.
 As a cisgender straight man, I believe that ally-ship to LGBTQIA individuals is not something I can just "claim" for myself, but must earn from those most affected.

-That's a bit about me, I'd love to hear about you.
-If you're struggling and want help, book a free phone consultation.
+That's a bit about me, now I'd love to hear about you.
+If you're looking for help, book a free phone consultation below.
 Let's talk!

 Recipient of the "Multiculturalism & Psychoanalysis" Award of the NYU Post-Doctoral Program in Psychotherapy & Psychoanalysis.

 Recipient of the 2018 "Teacher of the Year" Award of the Mt.
 Sinai-St. Luke's Department of Psychiatry.